 Offer a live chat option with specific representatives available to attend to your customers.
 This is crucial since around 79% of customers prefer live chats for the instant response advantage.
 But make sure not to drown the benefits of live chat with poor execution.
 Long wait times are never pleasant for the visitors, keep it within 3 minutes.
 If you’re using a bot, make sure it’s well programmed and doesn’t offer generic answers.
 The last thing your visitor will want is to repeat the same questions and get vague answers.

-You’re at the final step of increasing conversions with your homepage.
-The last leg of the journey is to instill trust in the minds of the customers about your brand.
+The final step of increasing conversions with your homepage: instilling trust in the minds of the customers about your brand.

 Especially when you see a popular face like Daveed Diggs associated with it.
 Celebrities can act as a huge influence on your visitors if done right.